When Roger Daltrey Punched Keith Moon and Got Fired by the Who

 There was the gig with the overzealous fans who got hold of Daltrey and pulled him into the crowd, injuring his back.
 Then there was the incident when the band’s van containing all of their gear was stolen.
-And then there was the concert in Denmark when after only a few minutes of playing, the audience stormed the stage and reportedly caused £10,000 worth of damage.
+Then there was the concert in Denmark when after only a few minutes of playing, the audience stormed the stage and reportedly caused £10,000 worth of damage.

-“It took about five people to hold me off him,” the singer remembered in the book Roger Daltrey: The Biography.
+“It took about five people to hold me off him,” he remembered in the book Roger Daltrey: The Biography.
 “It wasn’t just because I hated him, it was just because I loved the band so much and thought it was being destroyed by those pills.”

-Moon was obviously irate about the assault, and Townshend and bassist John Entwistle, both of whom also regularly imbibed in pharmaceutical uppers, agreed that Daltrey had gone too far and summarily fired him from the group.
+Moon was obviously irate about the assault, and Townshend and John Entwistle, both of whom also regularly imbibed in pharmaceutical uppers, agreed that Daltrey had gone too far and summarily fired him from the group.
 The decision stood for about a week until the group’s managers Kit Lambert and Chris Stamp convinced the three men that in order to maintain their upward trajectory, they needed to bring him back into the fold.

-While violence is hardly ever a desired outcome in a dispute, the incident ultimately bred a positive result as Townshend recalled in his book, Who I Am.
-“One significant thing about this outburst was Keith’s response.
-Instead of responding with humiliation, he seemed to sober up.
-It was clear he was about to establish a boundary that Roger could never cross again.”
+Violence isn't a desired outcome in a dispute, but Townshend admitted in his book Who I Am that this particular incident led to a positive result.
+“One significant thing about this outburst was Keith’s response: Instead of responding with humiliation, he seemed to sober up,” Townshend said.
+“It was clear he was about to establish a boundary that Roger could never cross again.”